zyang91/30-day-map-challenge-2025/output/day19-projections.md

 # Day 19 of 30 Day Map Challenge - Projections

-**Day 19 (Projections)**: I created a world map using the Waterman Butterfly projection, a unique polyhedral map projection that aims to minimize distortion by representing the Earth's surface on an unfolded octahedron.
-The Waterman Butterfly projection, also known as the Peirce quincuncial projection in square form, was developed by Steve Waterman as an interrupted projection that resembles a butterfly shape when displayed.
-This projection is particularly notable for its aesthetic appeal and relatively low overall distortion, making it an interesting alternative to traditional rectangular world map projections while maintaining recognizable continental shapes.
+**Day 19 (Projections)**: I created a world map using the Peirce quincuncial projection.
+The Peirce quincuncial projection is the conformal map projection from the sphere to an unfolded square dihedron, developed by Charles Sanders Peirce in 1877.
+Each octant projects onto an isosceles right triangle, with eight such triangles arranged into a square.
+The name quincuncial refers to this arrangement: the north pole at the center and quarters of the south pole in the corners form a quincunx pattern like the pips on the five faces of a traditional die.
+The projection has the distinctive property that it forms a seamless square tiling of the plane, conformal except at four singular points along the equator. (**From [Wikipedia](https://en.wikipedia.org/wiki/Peirce_quincuncial_projection)**)

 ![](day19-projections.png)